CodeWithKyrian/transformers-php/docs/introduction.md

 ### Inspired by the Best

-The development of Transformers PHP was inspired by the [Xenova/transformers](https://github.com/xenova/transformers.js) project, a similar initiative for JavaScript using ONNX runtime too.
-This shared inspiration means that most models prepared for use with [Xenova/transformers](https://github.com/xenova/transformers.js), are also compatible with Transformers PHP.
+The development of TransformersPHP was inspired by the [Xenova/transformers](https://github.com/xenova/transformers.js) project, a similar initiative for JavaScript using ONNX runtime too.
+This shared inspiration means that most models prepared for use with [Xenova/transformers](https://github.com/xenova/transformers.js), are also compatible with TransformersPHP.
 It creates a seamless bridge between the machine learning world and PHP development, allowing you to leverage powerful models within your applications.

 ## Quick tour